Unforgettable Views at Bolafjall Mountain

 Steep and gravel road without barriers up to Bolafjall summit

-Bolafjall Mountain is only a 6 mile drive from the nearby town of Bolungarvík and takes around 10 minutes.
+Bolafjall Mountain is only a 6-mile drive from the nearby town of Bolungarvík and takes around 10 minutes.
 From the town, head northwest on the 630 until you reach a right-hand turn at F-Road Skálavíkurvegur.
-Once you’ve turned onto Skálavíkurvegur, the road becomes steep, narrow and has limited guard rails.
+Once you’ve turned onto Skálavíkurvegur, the road becomes steep and narrow with limited guard rails.
 Continue to follow the road until you get to the small car park in front of the radar station mentioned earlier.
 The GPS coordinates are N66° 10' 41.306" W23° 19' 56.612.

-For those who are wanting to hike or have been faced with a road closure, there are several routes to choose from with varying degrees of difficulty.
-It is important to be prepared for the altitude and weather change and it’s advised to bring some extra layers and check forecasts before you set off.
+If you would like to hike or have been faced with a road closure, there are several routes to choose from with varying levels of difficulty.
+Be prepared for the altitude and weather changes.
+Always check the forecast and bring additional layers to keep you warm.

-If you are looking to truly discover the northern peninsula then take a look at our hotel in the Westfjords nestled deep within the northwest.
-With ideal links to one of the best locations to see local wildlife, including puffins at Latrabjarg, Fosshotel is a comfortable retreat to relax after a long day of exploring.
+If you truly want to experience the wilderness of this northwestern region of Iceland, take a look at Fosshotel Westfjords, nestled deep within the peninsula.
+With excellent links to local wildlife attractions such as puffins at Latrabjarg, Fosshotel is a comfortable retreat to relax in after a long day of exploring.